scncore/scnorion-console/SECURITY.md

 ## Reporting a Vulnerability

-If you want to report a vulnerability please send an email to info@openuem.eu
+If you want to report a vulnerability please send an email to info@scnorion.eu